ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 * What is the range of IP addresses (i.e. smallest IP address and largest IP address) that is in the same subnet as "hamlet"?
 * What is the range of IP addresses (i.e. smallest IP address and largest IP address) that is in the same subnet as "ophelia"?

-**Lab report**:  Explain why the other hosts cannot reach "ophelia", whereas "romeo", which has the same subnet mask as "ophelia", can communicate with the other hosts.
+**Lab report**: Explain why the other hosts cannot exchange ICMP echo messages with "ophelia", while they can with "romeo", which has the same subnet mask as "ophelia".
+Use your answer to the previous question to support this explanation.

-Once you are done with this part of the lab , proceed to the [next part](2-8-icmp-ping.md)
+Once you are done with this part of the lab , proceed to the [next part](2-8-icmp-ping.md).